JDipi/soap2day-downloader/README.md

 ## Usage

+# !!!
+IMPORTANT !!! this script works best with an adblocker

 <p align="center">To start, click the download icons on each episode, season, or movie you want to download</p>

 <p align="center">